oracle/weblogic-remote-console/documentation/content/en/latest/administration-server/securing-domains/_index.md

     4. Save and commit the change.

-2. Run a full set of tests to ensure that the recorded allowlist configuration file provides appropriate coverage of all packages and classes that must be allowed in order for your application to run successfully.
+2.  <a id="STEP_DCB_VMZ_PCC"></a>Run a full set of tests to ensure that the recorded allowlist configuration file provides appropriate coverage of all packages and classes that must be allowed in order for your application to run successfully.
 When deserialization occurs, each class is recorded in <code>*DOMAIN_HOME*/config/security/jep290-recorded.serial.properties</code>.

     A sample <code>jep290-recorded.serial.properties</code> is shown below:

-    ```
-    Wed May 19 23:55:13 UTC 2021
+    <pre>Wed May 19 23:55:13 UTC 2021
+    weblogic.oif.serialFilter=\
+        com.company1.common.collections.objs.*;\
+        com.company1.common.tools.Calculator;\
-    weblogic.oif.serialFilter=        com.company1.common.collections.objs.*;        com.company1.common.tools.Calculator;        com.company2.shared.tools.Converter
+        com.company2.shared.tools.Converter
-    weblogic.oif.serialGlobalFilter=        com.company1.common.lists.AList;        com.company1.common.tools.Calculator;        com.company2.shared.tools.*
-    ```
+    weblogic.oif.serialGlobalFilter=\
+        com.company1.common.lists.AList;\
+        com.company1.common.tools.Calculator;\
+        com.company2.shared.tools.*</pre>

 3. Turn off the **Recording Enabled** option.
 Save and commit the change.